mathebox/MBBarMenu/README.md

 - Consider iPhone landscape mode
 - Does it also work on dark navigation bars?
 - Improve state updates of single items (currently all items will be recreated)
+- Add method to hide all items
+- Maybe implement as UIViewController Extension

 # License
 	The MIT License (MIT)